eyosiyas-js/peomax-admin/README.md

-## All the serverside related logics
+## All the serverside and database  related logics